-Cyprus in January and February: is it worth visiting?
+Cyprus in January and February 2024: is it worth visiting?
 Weather, sea temperature in Larnaca and Paphos, prices in hotels and on excursions.
-What to wear, is it possible to swim, prices 2023.
-Is it worth celebrating the New Year in Cyprus, what to see and to do – found out good Time to Trip.
+What to wear, is it possible to swim?
+Is it worth celebrating the New Year in Cyprus, what to do and to see – found out good Time for Trip.

 Surprisingly, Cyprus, an island located in the warmest, eastern part of the Mediterranean, has never positioned itself as a year-round destination.
-While much more northern resorts, including those in Europe, emphasize their versatility in every possible way and invite you to come both in summer and in winter, Aphrodite’s Island is content with “only” 5-6 months of the hot season.
+While resorts that are located much more northern, including those in Europe, emphasize their versatility in every possible way and invite you to come both in summer and in winter, this small piece of earth is content with only 5-6 months of the high season.

 And it doesn’t seem to want more.
 In any case, in winter, Cyprus does not actively call anyone.
 More preferring to rest from the tourist crowds than to earn on them.

-According to all the laws of marketing, such a position does not contribute to high demand.
+According to all the laws of marketing, such a position doesn’t contribute to high demand.
 And judging by the available reviews, it is actually absent – even in early January, Cyprus sees very rare tourists.

 Is such an act justified from an economic and other points of view?
-Or should you pay attention to more popular and familiar destinations?
+Should you pay attention to more popular and familiar destinations?
 Or is it enough just to shift the vacation on Cyprus to March?
 If not even later?

 We have studied all the nuances, having explored both climatic features and opportunities for a boring pastime.
 And came to quite unexpected conclusions!